ClickHouse/ClickHouse/docs/dscr-templates/template-table-engine.md

 **Query Clauses**

+## Virtual columns

+If they exist.

 ## Specifics and recommendations
 Algorithms
-Peculiarities of read/write processes
+Specifics of read/write processes
 Examples of tasks
 Recommendations for usage
-Peculiarities of data storage
+Specifics of data storage

 ## Usage Example